-Who bears the cost of proxy solicitation?
+How will we solicit proxies, and who bears the cost of proxy solicitation?

-We generally bear all costs of soliciting proxies.
-We have retained and pay a fee to Registrar and Transfer Company to perform services in connection with our common stock, including assistance with the solicitation of proxies, but we pay no separate compensation to Registrar and Transfer Company solely for the solicitation of proxies.
 Our directors, officers and employees may solicit proxies by telephone, mail, facsimile, via the Internet or by overnight delivery service.
-Our directors, officers and employees do not receive separate compensation for these services.
-We will also, in accordance with SEC regulations, reimburse brokerage firms and other persons representing beneficial owners of our common stock for their reasonable expenses in forwarding solicitation materials to such beneficial owners.
+These individuals do not receive separate compensation for these services.
+Also, we have retained and pay a fee to Registrar and Transfer Company to perform services in connection with our common stock, including assistance with the solicitation of proxies, but we pay no separate compensation to Registrar and Transfer Company solely for the solicitation of proxies.
+Finally, in accordance with SEC regulations, we will reimburse brokerage firms and other persons representing beneficial owners of our common stock for their reasonable expenses in forwarding solicitation materials to such beneficial owners.